 Upon arrival in the Emergency Department, his BP is 102/64 with a pulse of 64.
 His respirations are 28 and slightly labored with a pulse ox saturation of 92% on room air.
 The monitor reveals a sinus rhythm with a 1st Degree AV Block with a rate of 64.
 His 12-lead ECG is below.

 If you said you quicken your steps and your heart rate goes up a little after seeing this ECG you would be absolutely correct!
 This is a large anterior lateral myocardial infarction with a very high risk for cardiac arrest from ventricular fibrillation.
 If you look at the rhythm strip you notice that the rhythm is regular with P waves before each QRS.
 However, the PR interval is in excess of .20 seconds (0.24) which makes this a 1st degree AV block.
-ST elevation is evident in Lead I, aVL, V5 and V6.
-(Lateral Wall) ST Elevation is also present in V1, V2, V3, and V4 (Anterior wall) completing the diagnosis of Anterior Lateral Wall Myocardial Infarction.
+ST elevation is evident in Lead I, aVL, V5 and V6 lateral wall).
+ST Elevation is also present in V1, V2, V3, and V4 (anterior wall).
+This completes the diagnosis of Anterior Lateral Wall Myocardial Infarction.

-If you look at Leads II, III and aVF, you will notice ST depression, or reciprocal changes.
+If you look at Leads II and III, you will notice ST depression, or reciprocal changes.
+These changes are less obvious in the aVF lead.
 This reflects the inferior wall attempting to work harder in order to make up for the damaged anterior wall.
 Due to the large amount of heart muscle at risk here, this patient is at risk of cardiogenic shock.
 We must act quickly to restore blood flow to this vessel.

 At this point, everything we do should have one goal in mind.
 Getting him to the cardiac catheterization laboratory where his coronary artery can be opened and blood flow can be restored.
 How this man does going forward is going to depend on how much of his heart muscle dies during this event.
 That is a result of only one thing.
 How long this blood vessel remains closed.
 There are some things we want to get done while we await the cath lab.